shirsneh/virtual_clothes_try_on_assistant/README.md

 ## Explanation about Self-Correction-Human-Parsing

-semantic segmentation of human body parts or clothing in images using a deep neural network.
+A parsing of human body parts or clothing in images using a deep neural network.
 It provides flexibility in choosing the dataset, specifying input and output directories, and optionally saving logits for further analysis.

 Link for Self-Correction-Human-Parsing: https://github.com/GoGoDuck912/Self-Correction-Human-Parsing